crispin-nosidam/2020sp-vec2rec-crispin-nosidam/README.md

 ## Package Structure
 ##### vec2rec.preprocess.tools
-* class TokenData - Preprocess raw data and store
+* class TokenData - Preprocess raw data and store.
+Dask dataframe is used for parallel processing
-* class Tokenizer - Descriptor of a tokenizer for data cleaning and tokenization
+* class Tokenizer - Descriptor of a tokenizer for data cleaning and tokenization.
+Dask Delayed is used for parallel processing.
-* class PDFReader - Descriptor of a PDFReader
+* class PDFReader - Descriptor of a PDFReader.
+Dask Delayed is used for parallel processing.
 ```python
 class TokenData: # only highlights are shown here
     def __init__(self, chunksize=20):